 - A monthly allowance of 14,000 Czech Crowns (1 euro = approximately 25 crowns) for students undertaking bachelor and master’s study programmes (Should this allowance be considered insufficient, the applying Member State may consider granting a partial contribution, or, the candidate may have to seek other funds from private sources to complement this allowance)

-- Accommodation at the student dormitories at reduced rates (to be paid by the fellow out of the allowance mentioned in (b) above)
+- Accommodation at the student dormitories at reduced rates (to be paid by the fellow from the monthly allowance mentioned in (2) above)

 - Access to meals (to be paid with the monthly allowance) in the student dining halls

 - Access to discounts for urban transportation

 - The Ministry of Health provides medical care to fellows.

 (Note: The facilities are provided under the same condition as for Czech students, i.e. at a relatively lower price.)